Skip to content

 Ranger uses two layers of authentication.

-Separately, when you run ranger add env local, you log in to your app in a Chromium browser.
+Separately, when you run ranger profile add local, you log in to your app in a Chromium browser.
 Ranger saves the session cookies so the verification agent can access your app the same way you do.

 Diagram